-The Indiana Medicaid Home and Community Based Services (HCBS) Waiver program provides individualized supports to assist people, of all ages, to live successfully in home and community settings.
+Indiana’s Medicaid Home and Community-Based Services (HCBS) Waiver program provides individualized supports to assist people, of all ages, to live successfully in home and community settings.
 In the past, Medicaid only paid for long-term care services in an institutional setting, such as nursing facilities and group homes.
 The waiver program "waives" the necessity of admission into an institution in order for Medicaid to pay for needed home and community-based services.

 Waivers fund therapeutic and other needed supports and services.
-HCBS Medicaid waivers make Medicaid funds available as an alternative to institutional care as long as supporting the individual, in the home and/or a community setting is no more than the cost of care within an institutional setting.
+HCBS Medicaid waivers make Medicaid funds available as an alternative to institutional care if supporting the individual, in the home and/or a community setting is no more than the cost of care within an institutional setting.

 Currently there are five statewide Medicaid waiver options for an individual in Indiana.
-One of those waivers however, is closed and no longer accepting new applicants.
-The Psychiatric Residential Treatment Facility (PRTF) transition waiver is for children and youth with serious emotional disturbances or serious mental illness who transitioned from the prior Community Alternative to PRTF Grant.
-As of October 1, 2012, no additional children can apply for or receive waiver services through the PRTF Transition Waiver.
+One of those Waivers, however, is closed and no longer accepting new applicants.
+The Psychiatric Residential Treatment Facility (PRTF) Transition waiver is for children and youth with serious emotional disturbances or serious mental illness who transitioned from the prior Community Alternative to the PRTF Grant.
+As of October 1, 2012, no additional children can apply for or receive waiver services through the PRTF Transition waiver.
 The other four Medicaid waiver programs are accepting applications and new individuals.

 There are two Medicaid waivers designated for people with developmental disabilities.
 These are also referred to as Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) level of care waivers: